-This step is answered in 3 parts:

-- a) How are the determinants of health affected? : How will the development project influence the underlying causes (or determinants) of health and social problems? - b) What are the likely health outcomes?
-Which physical, mental, social and spiritual health problems are likely to results from these influences on determinants? - c) Will this lead to benefit or harm?
-Will this ultimately be positive (improved health, prosperity) or negative (deteriorated health, increased inequities)? - a) What are the main determinants (or underlying causes) of health and how will these be influenced by the proposed development project?
+- This step is answered in 3 parts: - a.
+How are the determinants of health affected? - a.
+How will the development project influence the underlying causes (or determinants) of health and social problems? - b.
+What are the likely health outcomes? - a.
+Which physical, mental, social and spiritual health problems are likely to results from these influences on determinants? - c.
+Will this lead to benefit or harm? - Will this ultimately be positive (improved health, prosperity) or negative (deteriorated health, increased inequities)?

+1) What are the main determinants (or underlying causes) of health and how will these be influenced by the proposed development project?

+Lifestyle factors

-Lifestyle factors: diet, exercise, engaging in safe behaviours (at work, at home and at play), absence of harmful behaviours (alcohol, tobacco, drugs, gambling), etc.
+Diet, exercise, engaging in safe behaviours (at work, at home and at play), absence of harmful behaviours (alcohol, tobacco, drugs, gambling), etc.

+Physical environment

-Physical environment: Air, water, land, food, housing, etc.
+Air, water, land, food, housing, etc.

-Social environment including culture and identity: Income and education, employment and working conditions, social support and social cohesion, early childhood development, gender, self-determination, traditional way of life, etc.
+Social environment including culture and identity

+Income and education, employment and working conditions, social support and social cohesion, early childhood development, gender, selfdetermination, traditional way of life, etc.

-Health and social services: Availability, accessibility, quality, effectiveness, efficacy b) Which health and social outcomes are likely due to the influence of the economic development project on the determinants of health?
+Health and social services

+Availability, accessibility, quality, effectiveness, efficacy

+2) Which health and social outcomes are likely due to the influence of the economic development project on the determinants of health?

+Health status
-Health status: physical health (e.g. mortality, disease, disability, quality of life, etc.); mental health (e.g. anxiety, depression, violence, substance abuse, etc.); social health c) Is the individual and/or group more likely to benefit or be harmed as a result of the economic development project?

-(e.g. community cohesion, social support systems, etc.); spiritual health (e.g. traditional way of life, relation to the land, etc.)
+- Physical health (e.g. mortality, disease, disability, quality of life, etc.) - Mental health (e.g. anxiety, depression, violence, substance abuse, etc.) - Social health (e.g. community cohesion, social support systems, etc.) - Spiritual health (e.g. traditional way of life, relation to the land, etc.)

+Health inequities

-Health inequities: within the population and between the population and Quebec overall.
+- Within the population - Between the population and Quebec overall